chanjeff520/readme-generator/README.md

   6. [Code Snippet](#code)

-  ## installation <a id="installation"></a>
+  ## Installation <a id="installation"></a>

-  Dependencies needed: npm, inquirer, node.js Installation : npm install and npm i inquirer
+  Dependencies needed: npm, inquirer, node.js<br>
+  Installation :
+   - install node.js via (https://nodejs.org/en/download/)
+   - In the terminal, do 'npm install' package.json file.
+Make sure to do this within the directory with index.js.
+   - Lastly install inquirer by 'npm i inquirer'.
+Again, do this within the directory with index.js

   ## Usage <a id="usage"></a>